 Dan Hayward

-Vice President, Partner Advisory
+Vice President, Business Consulting and Advisory

 Despite the many well publicised issues facing health and care provision in the UK today, climate change continues to be a focus with long-term implications.
 In July 2022, the NHS reaffirmed its commitment to sustainability by becoming the first health system to embed net zero into legislation, with the Health and Care Act 2022.